FAQs - Dahle Rolling Trimmers

 Do you have an instruction booklet in English?

-Most of our products are made in Germany and sold worldwide.
+Dahle products are German Engineered and sold worldwide.
 In order to be interpreted universally, some have directions with only drawings.
 Others have a booklet in several languages; English is found on the pages marked GB (Great Britain).

 Where can I purchase replacement parts?